-Figure 4-9 shows the high-level architecture of an development environment that makes use of ICR.
+Figure 4-9 shows the high-level architecture of a development environment that uses ICR.
 To perform model training within a Linux on Z, z/OS, or zCX environment you can pull the docker files directly from ICR.

 4.4 Best practices for model training